JuliaTesting/TestReports.jl/docs/src/manual.md

 The suggested approach is to use `TestReports.test`, but additionaly a [runner script](#Runner-Script) is also supplied.

 `TestReports.test` can be used in the same way as `Pkg.test`.
-It will run the package unit tests, and, by default, create a `testlog.xml` file in the current directory:
+It will run the package tests and, by default, create a `testlog.xml` file in the current directory:

 ```julia